Skip to main content

 Easily accessible

-It's only one hour from Geneva international airport, making it one of the most convenient resorts to get to.
+Chamonix is only one hour from Geneva international airport, making it one of the most convenient resorts to get to by airport transfer or car.

 Great for all levels and abilities